Finding Gratitude with Cancer

 "We were grateful to have caught things early enough to restore function to her left lung," said Scott Oh, DO, a pulmonologist and director of interventional pulmonology at Ronald Reagan UCLA Medical Center, who treated Moreno.

 However, even with her lung function restored, there was still a larger issue to address that had been revealed by the CT scan.
 "That's when they told me I had stage IV cancer and that it had spread to my brain," she said.
-As a younger woman who had never smoked nor had a family history of lung cancer, it never occurred to Moreno that she might develop lung cancer.
+As a younger woman who had never smoked nor had a family history of lung cancer, it never occurred to Moreno that she might develop lung cancer."People think that lung disease affects mostly older men who have smoked their whole lives," said Oh, who treated Moreno.
+However, about one in seven lung cancers in the United States are diagnosed in people who have never smoked before, he said, adding that only a small number of people diagnosed with lung cancer are younger than 45.

 Lung cancer strikes women, too.
 It's actually the leading cause of cancer death for both men and women, according to 2019 data from the American Cancer Society.